Storage

 • For the Google Workload Identity method, you will need: Kubernetes Service Account Namespace, Kubernetes Service Account Name, Service Account.

-4. In the Summary step, you see some selected options and you can add additional properties by editing Yaml in the upper right corner.
+4. In the Summary step, you see some selected options and you can add additional properties by editing YAML in the upper right corner.

 Name